antonkov/antonkov.github.io/_posts/2024-01-13-How-to-build-a-proof-tree.md

 ![Have proof](/assets/img/haveproof_example.png)
 ![Have proof tree](/assets/img/haveprooftree_example.png)

-To wrap up let's take a look how tactics like have fit into the model and can be handled in generic way instead of a hardcoded handling of have tactic.
+To wrap up let's take a look how tactics like `have` fit into the model and can be handled in generic way instead of a hardcoded handling of `have` tactic.
 The example above generates the following arrow for the have tactic: `1 -> [2], [3, 4]`.
-You might have thought that the goal doesn't change during have, but even though the type doesn't change and we still need to prove `3 < 5` the hypothesis in the context are extended with `h1: 3 < 4` and `h2: 4 < 5`.
+You might have thought that the goal doesn't change during `have`, but even though the type doesn't change and we still need to prove `3 < 5` the hypothesis in the context are extended with `h1: 3 < 4` and `h2: 4 < 5`.
 You can think of it as generating the following assignment `mvar1 := let h1 := ... in let h2 := ... in mvar2`.

 However in the final proof tree rendered by paperproof you wouldn't see a new node for the goal `2` and the goal `1` node will be reused.
 This UI decluttering is possible when the goal doesn't bifurcate (we don't need a new scope box) and keeps it's type unchanged (no new red node needed either).
 One other implication is that spawned goals can be lifted up and displayed directly above the hypothesis introduced instead of bifurcating the final goal.
-Note that the decluttering condition doesn't check if it's a have tactic anywhere, it's capable to draw conclusion simply looking at the arrow information.
+Note that the decluttering condition doesn't check if it's a `have` tactic anywhere, it's capable to draw conclusion simply looking at the arrow information.